SSL/TLS

 - The

-argument enables TLS encryption. - The
+sslargument enables TLS encryption. - The

 Configure crt to use a directory Jump to heading

-file.
+You can also set the crt argument to a directory to use separate certificate and key files, instead of a single PEM file.
 When set to a directory, the load balancer will use Server Name Indication (SNI) to search the directory for a certificate that has a Common Name (CN) or Subject Alternative Name (SAN) field that matches the requested domain, which the client sends during the TLS handshake.

 This allows you to host multiple websites with different domain names at the same IP address and port.
 Each will use the certificate that matches the domain name being requested.
-In the example below, we set crt
+In the example below, we set crt to a directory that contains TLS certificates:

-frontend wwwmode httpbind :443 ssl crt /certsdefault_backend webservers
+haproxyfrontend examplemode httpbind :443 ssl crt /certsdefault_backend webservers

-frontend wwwmode httpbind :443 ssl crt /certsdefault_backend webservers
+haproxyfrontend examplemode httpbind :443 ssl crt /certsdefault_backend webservers

 Use crt-store to enable TLS Jump to heading

-- HAProxy 3.0
+- HAProxy 3.0 and newer

-- HAProxy Enterprise 3.0r1
+- HAProxy Enterprise 3.0r1 and newer

-- HAProxy ALOHA 16.5
+- HAProxy ALOHA 16.5 and newer

-separates certificate storage from their use in a frontend and provides better visibility for certificate information by moving it from external files, such as within a crt-list
+You can configure the load balancer’s internal certificate storage mechanism using a crt-store.
+The crt-store separates certificate storage from their use in a frontend and provides better visibility for certificate information by moving it from external files, such as within a crt-list, and placing it into the main HAProxy configuration.
+The crt-store section allows you to individually specify the locations of each certificate component, for example certificates files, key files, and OCSP response files.

-To use a crt-store
+To use a crt-store:

 -